Are You Prepared and Informed?

 Prepare Your Home

-Hurricane winds can cause trees and branches to fall, before hurricane season trim or remove damaged trees and limbs to keep you and your property safe.
+Strong winds can cause trees and branches to fall, before hurricane season trim or remove damaged trees and limbs to keep you and your property safe.

 Secure loose rain gutters and downspouts and clear any clogged areas or debris to prevent water damage to your property.